 "Fellner is one of today’s very finest Mozart interpreters…” Chicago Tribune

 Austrian pianist Till Fellner’s international career was launched in 1993 when he won First Prize at the renowned Clara Haskil Competition in Vevey, Switzerland.
 Over a period of more than two

 decades, he has become a sought-after guest with many of the world’s most important orchestras and at the major music centres of Europe, USA and Japan, as well as numerous festivals.

-In the field of chamber music Till Fellner regularly collaborates with the British tenor Mark Padmore, with whom he gave the first performance of a composition by Hans Zender in 2016 and with whom he toured Japan in February 2017.
+In the field of chamber music Till Fellner regularly collaborates with British tenor Mark Padmore, with whom he premiered a composition by Hans Zender in 2016 and with whom he toured Japan in February 2017.
 This collaboration will be continued in 2017-18 (amongst others with Lieder recitals in Vienna and Salzburg).
 Further he regularly performs with the Belcea Quartet.

 In his native Vienna, Till Fellner studied with Helene Sedo-Stadler before going on to study privately with Alfred Brendel, Meira Farkas, Oleg Maisenberg, and Claus-Christian Schuster.

-Since autumn 2013, Till Fellner has been engaged to teach a small circle of students at the Zurich
+Since autumn 2013, Till Fellner teaches at the Zurich Hochschule der Künste.